LSSTDESC/qp/docs/user_guide/cookbook/datamanipulation.md

 ## What's in an Ensemble file

-This tutorial notebook does an in-depth look of what the actual data structure of an `Ensemble` file looks like, and how to create one from data tables: <project:../../nb/ensemble_file.md> (download [here](../../nb/ensemble_file.ipynb)).
+This tutorial notebook does an in-depth look of what the actual data structure of an `Ensemble` file looks like, and how to create one from data tables: <project:../../nb/ensemble_file.md> (download {download}`here <../../nb/ensemble_file.ipynb>`).

 ## Accessing `Ensemble` data